 Double brackets will no longer be supported in saved subtitle files.
 If you use double brackets in the Amara Editor they will be dropped from any saved subtitles.

-For example, if you enter double square bracket in a subtitle, like this, "Here is some text in [[double square brackets]]" and save the subtitles, the saved subtitle will read, "Here is some text in double square brackets".
+For example, if you enter double square brackets in a subtitle, like this, "Here is some text in [[double square brackets]]" and save the subtitles, the saved subtitle will read, "Here is some text in double square brackets".

 By default, all of your subtitles are placed at the bottom of the video screen.
 But sometimes the video has text on the bottom screen where subtitles normally display.
 To solve this problem, you can place selected subtitles at the top of the screen.
 You can click and drag the subtitles into position or right click on the subtitle to choose the position from a dropdown menu.